devravi93/AspCoreWebApiDemo/README.md

 # AspCoreWebApiAdo
-ASP.NET Core Web API with ADO.NET
+ASP.NET Core Web API with ADO.NET.

+This is the entire code for the CRUD operation in ASP.NET Core Web API using ADO.NET.
+I've also added the script of database in wwwroot>Content>DbBackup.
+Database used was Microsoft SQL Server and script includes the entrie schema with data.